 Assuming you’ve managed to check all of the application boxes, let’s take a look at the different scholarships available to help you on your way.
 As these are subject to change every year (or even every semester), it’s best to defer to a few aggregators which regularly update their listings based on what’s available.
 Here are a few links to get you started:

-- Niche.com: Niche is another useful aggregator which allows for filtering available scholarships based on your proposed area of study.
+- Niche.com: Niche is another useful aggregator that allows for filtering available scholarships based on your proposed area of study.
 This is a well-organized aggregator with an easy filtering system.

 There are so many great scholarships out there that the real problem is going to be narrowing down your list of applications!
 The best method is going to be to use these aggregators to narrow down scholarships as much as possible.
 The reason for this is that fewer applicants will apply to highly specific scholarships, while far more will apply for generalized ones.

-In fact, these can often be conceptualized as job opportunities.
+These can often be conceptualized as job opportunities.
 There may even be some degree and/or experience requirements, so this is a path best designed for professionals looking to pivot their career towards design.
-Some fellowships will be offered on job boards like Indeed, while others will require deeper research into available design-related fellowships.

 Additional Funding Options